jrobert2121/election_analysis/README.md

 The Colorado Board of Elections needs an election audit completed on a U.S. congressional district's votes.
 The dataset will include votes from three sources: hand counted mail in ballots, machine counted punch card ballots, and computer counted Direct Recording Electronic ballots.
 These three voting methods will determine the election results.
 Instead of completing the election audit using excel, the audit will be conducted using a Python script to automate the process for future elections.

 ### Purpose
-The purpose of the project is to automate the analysis of the election results and declare a winner by popular vote.
+The purpose of the project is to automate the analysis of the election results using Python and produce the following information:

+- Calculate the total votes
+- Produce a list of candidates who received votes
+- Calculate the total number of votes received for each candidate
+- Calculate the total percentage of votes for each candidate
+- Determine the election winner by popular vote

 ## Resources